thevuong/next15-filterlist/STEPS.md

 - Open the third tab with pre-run scores.
 - LCP: LCP is our PPR'd project details, so the score is even better.
 Check ms for LCP in logs.
 - Reload, copy paste new tab: the app is now instantly showing useful content.
 This can be extremely impactful on a bigger application with larger chunks of static content.
+Instant interactive application.